Farm Women are Decision Makers – Annie’s Project Prepares Them Well

 Whether new or experienced, understanding the five areas of agricultural risk, knowing how to analyze agricultural spreadsheets, and other necessary skills are vital.
 Learning them in a friendly environment where questions and discussion are welcomed, allow the learning process to flourish.

 Annie’s Project courses have successfully reached more than 9,000 farm and ranch women in 33 states.
 Purdue Extension is pleased to be offering classes beginning February 23, 2021 and ending March 30, 2021.
-Choose from two virtual offerings: Tuesday mornings from 9:00am – 12:00pm EST or Tuesday afternoons from 1:00 – 4:00pm EST. This link will register you for the afternoon sessions.
+Choose from two virtual offerings: Tuesday mornings from 9:00am – 12:00pm EST or Tuesday afternoons from 1:00 – 4:00pm EST. This link will register you for the morning sessions.

 The cost for the virtual course is $65 per person, which includes a workbook and support materials for all sessions.
 We recommend registering early.
 Registration ends February 9, 2021.